MockbaTheBorg/RunCPM/readme.md

 * **posix** - when building under Linux, FreeBSD etc,
 * **tdm** - when building with TDM-GCC under Windows.

-For Linux and FreeBSD the "ncurses.h" header file (and library) is required and needs to be installed prior to building RunCPM.
-The name of the package varies depending on the Linux distribution.
-Some are named "ncurses-dev", some "ncurses-devel", so Google is your friend for that.<br>
-On Mac OS X, install it using "brew install ncurses".<br>
-The "readline.h" header file is also required on Linux/FreeBSD.
-On some linuxes it is called "libreadline-dev".<br>

 All makefile options:
 * `make yyy build`: Compiles RunCPM.
 Only recompiles changed files.
 * `make yyy clean`: Deletes all object files.
 Doesn't recompile.